wlonk/arcadia/rules/making_characters.rst

    If it's really a problem, you and the other people at the table can work things out.
 But do try playing a character who's not the one you thought!
-You can surprise yourself by playing a character who has to face different challenges than you expected to face.
+You can surprise yourself by playing a character who has to face different challenges and advantages than you expected to face.

 See :ref:`Appendix: Social Roles` for details.

-Once you have a social role, choose your family, you name, answer the relationship questions on your social role, and choose a passion.
-See :ref:`Appendix: Passions` for details.
+Once you have a social role, choose your family, your name, and answer the relationship questions on your social role.

 When answering the relationship questions, do this as a group.
 You should prioritize making up supporting characters to fill these roles,